jupyterlab/extension-examples/settings/README.md

 ```

 Now that the settings are defined and included in the package, you can
-use it inside your extension.
+use them inside your extension.
 Let's look at this example:

 <!-- prettier-ignore-start -->
 ```ts